5 Things to Know Before Becoming a Dental Assistant

 How do you become a DA

-You can take several different paths to becoming a dental assistant.
+You can take several different paths to become a dental assistant.
 Some states require assistants to graduate from an accredited program, such as Concorde's, and pass an exam.
 Other states, there is no formal education requirements and a dental assistant learns how to do the job with on-the-job training.

 The right fit for You